NVIDIA/NeMo/docs/source/nlp/information_retrieval.rst

 Fine-tuning the Sentence-BERT model
 -----------------------------------

-For fine-tuning Sentence-BERT model, you need to initialze the Sentence-BERT model with BERT model checkpoint.
+For fine-tuning Sentence-BERT model, you need to initialize the Sentence-BERT model with BERT model checkpoint.
 To do so, you should either have a ``.nemo`` checkpoint or need to convert a HuggingFace BERT checkpoint to NeMo (mcore) using the following: